lemoudelamou/interactive-rxn-networks/README.md

             source venv/bin/activate

+	* For more information, refer to this link: [https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/]

 * Install dependencies:

     * Ensure you have pip installed and a Python environment set up.

             pip install -r requirements.txt
     * You will need to install the CatMAP package.
-The steps to follow can be found at this link: https://catmap.readthedocs.io/en/latest/installation.html#
+The steps to follow can be found at this link: [https://catmap.readthedocs.io/en/latest/installation.html#]

 * Run the backend: